bzarco/Sublime-OpenSees/README.md

     1. Tcl will most likely be already installed, check current versions to make sure it is compatible with OpenSees (Open `Terminal`, type `tclsh` and then `puts $tcl_version`)
     2. Download Tcl from [OpenSees download website][openseesDownload] in order to have compatible version with OpenSees (may need to uninstall previous versions)
     3. Install Tcl
+    4. If Sublime Text was running while installing Tcl, it needs to be restarted in order for the plugin to work
 - OpenSees
     1. Download OpenSees from [OpenSees download website][openseesDownload]
     3. Locate `OpenSees` executable in a convenient directory (plug-in settings uses `~/OpenSees/` as default, but it can be [changed](#configuration))